 Set up automatic transfers from your checking account to your savings account to build up your holiday fund.
 You don’t have to start with a ton of money either.
 Setting aside $25 every two weeks is a great start.

 I like to build a savings ladder for the holidays so I’ll start by saving $50 per month toward the end of the summer, then I’ll save $100 per month in the fall, and increase my contributions to $200 per month in November and December.

 I’m hoping to use automatic savings transfers to save around $500 by December of this year.
-You can take this strategy even further by opening an account with a bank like Ally or Barclays Savings which both pay at least 1.45% interest and have no minimum balance requirement, allowing you to continue saving and earning on your savings, after the holidays.
+You can take this strategy even further by opening an account with a bank like Ally or Synchrony Bank which pay 1.65% and 1.75% interest respectively and have no minimum balance requirement, allowing you to continue saving and earning on your savings, after the holidays.

 Earn Cash Back

 Earning cash back can be an effective way to boost your holiday savings after making regular purchases each week.

 I have a cash back card with Citi that I use to earn rewards on regular purchases like groceries and gas.
 I don’t use the card for much else and pay the bill off in full each month.
 I’m hoping to earn about $50 – $75 in cash back by November so I can use it for Christmas.
 Here’s a list of similar cash back cards if you choose to go this route.

 If you are afraid that having a credit card will be too great a temptation and you’ll end up falling back into debt, you should know that you don’t need a credit card to earn cash back.